 We will use your ‘@lancaster.ac.uk’ email address for any correspondence, unless you have previously supplied a different email address when registering with the web portal, in which case system generated mailings will go to that address.
 We will send mailings from the firstname.lastname@example.org address.
 Please do set this address as a ‘safe sender’ to avoid losing important information from us into your spam folder.

-If you are currently studying on a year away from the University (abroad or on a work placement) or have a disability that dic, you are guaranteed a place on campus if you want it, providing you apply BEFORE 5.00pm on Friday 5 December.
+If you are currently studying on a year away from the University (abroad or on a work placement), you are guaranteed a place on campus if you want it, providing you apply BEFORE 5.00pm on Friday 5 December.
 If you fall into these categories but apply later than this, you would be placed in a queue with all other applicants.

-Please note that for most categories of student there is no guarantee of accommodation on campus after your first yea.
+Please note that for most categories of student there is no guarantee of accommodation on campus after your first year.

 If you feel that you have a disability or special requirements that make living on campus a necessity you must discuss them with your Residence Officer in advance of 5 December, and you will normally be expected to provide medical evidence from a UK doctor.
 You should proceed to apply in the usual way, writing in the ‘Additional Notes’ field that you have such a requirement for living on campus.